-- Reviews policies and practices with respect to risk assessment and risk management - Reviews and pre-approves directors' and officers' related-party transactions and annually reviews ongoing arrangements with related parties and potential conflicts of interest - Reviews the appointment, performance and termination or replacement of the senior internal audit executive - Determines financial expertise and continuing education requirements of members of the committee - Reviews management performance, particularly with respect to annual financial - Administers compensation plans and reviews and approves salaries, bonuses and equity compensation grants of executive officers, excluding the Chief Executive Officer for whom the committee makes a recommendation to the Board of Directors for its approval - Monitors compliance of directors and officers with our stock ownership guidelines - Evaluates the risk(s) associated with our compensation plans - Selects and engages independent compensation consultants and other committee advisors - Reviews, in conjunction with the Nominating and Corporate Governance Committee, a succession plan with the Chairman of the Board and the Chief Executive Officer and provides insights with respect to succession planning to the Nominating and Corporate Governance Committee - Identifies and recruits qualified candidates to fill positions on our Board of - Considers nominees to our Board of Directors recommended by shareholders in accordance with the nomination procedures set forth in our bylaws - Reviews corporate governance policies and makes recommendations to our Board of Directors - Reviews and recommends candidates to serve on committees of our Board of Directors - Oversees annual performance review of our Board of Directors and the committees - Reviews, on behalf of our Board of Directors, a succession plan with the Chairman of the Board and the Chief Executive Officer and reports to our Board of Directors
+Name of Committee and Members Functions of the Committee Number of Meetings in 2015 Reviews and pre-approves directors' and officers' related-party transactions and annually reviews ongoing arrangements with related parties and potential conflicts of interest • Reviews the appointment, performance and termination or replacement of the senior internal audit executive • Determines financial expertise and continuing education requirements of members of the committee COMPENSATION: Coleman H. Peterson, Chair Glenn A. Davenport Richard J. Dobkin Andrea M. Weiss Reviews management performance, particularly with respect to annual financial goals Administers compensation plans and reviews and approves salaries, bonuses and equity compensation grants of executive officers, excluding the Chief Executive Officer for whom the committee makes a recommendation to the Board of Directors for its approval 8 Monitors compliance of directors and officers with our stock ownership guidelines • Evaluates the risk(s) associated with our compensation plans Selects and engages independent compensation consultants and other committee advisors • Reviews, in conjunction with the Nominating and Corporate Governance Committee, a succession plan with the Chairman of the Board and the Chief Executive Officer and provides insights with respect to succession planning to the Nominating and Corporate Governance Committee NOMINATING AND CORPORATE GOVERNANCE: James W. Bradford, Chair Thomas H. Barr William W. McCarten Coleman H. Peterson Identifies and recruits qualified candidates to fill positions on our Board of Directors Considers nominees to our Board of Directors recommended by shareholders in accordance with the nomination procedures set forth in our bylaws Reviews corporate governance policies and makes recommendations to our Board of Directors Reviews and recommends candidates to serve on committees of our Board of Directors 4

+- Oversees annual performance review of our Board of Directors and the committees thereof - Reviews, on behalf of our Board of Directors, a succession plan with the Chairman of the Board and the Chief Executive Officer and reports to our Board of Directors on that issue